GuillaumeMougeot/biom3d/docs/installation.md

 # Installation

 As biom3d integrates a Remote Graphical User Interface (GUI), a Local GUI, a package or Application Programming Interface (API) and a source code, this installation tutorial has been divided into four sections.
-The first section is addressed remote GUI-users, the GUI client with a simple link.
-The second section is addressed non programmer who would like to use Biom3d on their own computer by using an installer/executable.
+The first section is addressed to remote GUI-users, non programmers with limited computation means.
+The second section is addressed to non programmer who would like to use Biom3d on their own computer by using an installer/executable.
 The third section is for programmer that want the API of biom3d.
 The fourth section is addressed to programmers who would like to configure a Python environment to install the source code of Biom3d and eventually modify it.

 ## Remote graphical interface
 Biom3d has been deployed for Windows and macOS only.
 Use the following link to download the latest executable file (end with Remote): [link](https://github.com/GuillaumeMougeot/biom3d/releases/).

 To use Biom3d, double-click on the downloaded file.
 Then you can follow the [remote documentation](remote).

 > This downloadable version is remote only which means that you must connect to a Linux server where biom3d is installed.
 To install biom3d on a server, follow the [server documentation](server).
 > You won't need a powerful computer as every computation will be done one server, however, if you use a dataset that is on your computer, a good internet connexion with the server will speed up the dataset transfert.